IdaFaust/hsro-inf-fpk.github.io/assets/07-vorlesung/slides.md

 # How to Convert an Object into JSON?

-- JSON is nice for sotring and transporting.
+- _JSON is nice for storing and transporting_:
-- JSON is used to serialization and deserialization
+**JSON is used to serialization and deserialization**

 ```java
 public class Person {